Finance & NDIS | Preparation

 Activate the Services that can be paid for using NDIS Funding

-The Services your organisation delivers that Clients can pay to participate in using NDIS funding, must be activated in System Preferences::Funding:
+The Services your organisation delivers that Clients can pay for using NDIS Funding must be activated in System Preferences::Funding:

 Review the ' Usable by Services' section and select each Service that Clients can pay for using their NDIS Funding: